Skip to main content

 • Encryption: DMs are encrypted using the recipient’s public key, ensuring only the recipient with the corresponding private key can decrypt the message.

-• Digital Signatures: Messages are signed with the sender’s private key before encryption, allowing the recipient to verify the sender’s identity and the message’s integrity using the sender’s public key.
+• Digital Signatures: DMs are signed with the sender’s private key before encryption, allowing the recipient to verify the sender’s identity and the message’s integrity using the sender’s public key.

 • Security Enhancements with PKC: